csides/SEChallenge/README.txt

 approximation algorithm.

 Optimization Approach:
+We optimized the value of each item (and thus the likelihood of it being chosen) according to the total amount of people, the number of people that liked it, and the number of things that each person liked of the people that liked it.
+This was done by assigning each person a 'food value' and a 'drink value'.
+Each person's food/drink value would decrease based off the number of food and drinks they liked.
+This is a valid approach, as people who like a lot of items, are more likely to have a favorable option selected in the final choice of which items to buy.
+The result equation for the food (or drink) value for each person
+was: foodValue = 1/(number of food items liked) + 1/(total number of people)^(0.3).
+As the value for each item was calculated by summing the item value for each person that preferred it, this gave an advantage in terms of preference weight (how much their preference would sway the algorithm) according to how many items they liked, in the aims of having everyone have an item that they liked.

 Assumptions Made:
 The knapsack algorithm used requires integer costs (weights) of the items (drinks and food items).